aishahussain/Aisha/README.md

 ## What are you aiming to achieve

-For this particular website development project, i am aiming to build an appropriate website that invasion require for their particualar camp named camp china.
+For this particular website development project, i am aiming to build an appropriate website that invasion require for their particular camp named camp china that isn't yet available to users on their Camp.co.uk website.